 Our concept and thematic learning, is woven throughout the year to allow opportunities to make connections with other subjects.
 We have designed a bespoke curriculum which culminates with an authentic outcome so the children feel their work has purpose and value.

 Our concept learning is complimented by our six Christian values, which children learn about through Collective Worship, RE, PSHE, RSE and are re-enforced through all interactions with adults across the school.

 Our Schools are responsible for providing the conditions for community wellbeing to flourish.
 At St James’ CofE Primary School, we aspire towards a culture of care, where there is a shared commitment to cultivate wellbeing for all members of our community.
 While we acknowledge that feelings of wellbeing are personal and will vary between individuals,

-Our schools are currently training to become Trauma Perceptive Practice Schools, where we embrace the collective ambition for all students, staff and parents to have the values and mindsets of:
+Our schools are Trauma Perceptive Practice Schools, where we embrace the collective ambition for all students, staff and parents to have the values and mindsets of:

 - Compassion and kindness, instead of blame and shame,

 At St James’ CofE Primary School, we recognise the importance of high standards of language and literacy, reading, communication and mathematics.
 We also recognise that children will learn best when they are engaged and motivated.
 Therefore, children are at the centre of all planning.